nkaluva9/health-chatbot/README.md

 - Node.js 18+ and npm
 - A Supabase account and project
-- Azure Bot Service with Direct Line channel configured
+- Azure Bot Service with Direct Line channel configured (optional - can use MockDirectLineService for testing)

 ## Getting Started